ncredinburgh/JavaForSmallTeams/specifics/100_know_how_to_implement_hashcode_and_equals.md

 Most classes do not need an equals method.
 Unless your class represents some sort of value it makes little sense to compare it with another so stick with the inherited implementation from Object.

-An irritating gray area is value classes where the production code never has a requirement to compare equality but the test code does have a requirement to.
+An irritating gray area are classes where the production code never has a requirement to compare equality but the test code does.
 The dilemma here is whether to implement the methods purely for the benefit of the tests or to complicate the test code with custom equality checks.

 There is, of course, no right answer here; we would suggest first trying the compare-it-in-the test approach before falling back to providing a custom equals method.